 What Is Emotionally Focused Therapy?

-EFT is usually a short term (18-20 sessions), weekly, structured approach to couples therapy formulated in the 1980’s and has developed alongside the science on adult attachment and bonding to expand our understanding about what is happening in couple relationships and to guide therapists.
+EFT is usually a short term (18-20 sessions), weekly, structured approach to couples therapy formulated in the 1980’s and has developed alongside the science on adult attachment and bonding to expand our understanding about what is happening in couple relationships.

-In the last fifteen years, Dr. Johnson and her colleagues have further developed and refined the EFT model of therapy and completed numerous studies siting its effectiveness.
+In the last fifteen years, Dr. Johnson and her colleagues have further developed and refined the EFT model of therapy and completed numerous studies siting its effectiveness as one of the most empirically validated relationship therapies on the planet.
 EFT is also used with families and individuals.
-Therefore substantial body of research outlining the effectiveness of EFT now exists.

-Research studies find that 70-75% of couples move from distress to recovery and approximately 90% show significant improvements.
+Empirically validated research studies on EFT find that 70-75% of couples move from distress to recovery and approximately 90% show significant improvements.
 (For more information on EFT research, please see the EFT Research Menu.)
-There are several contraindication for EFT, which includes on-going abuse, emotional, financial, power and control, continued contact with the the affair partner when an affair has been disclosed, and process or substance dependance problems, that has not been effectively treated in the past to present.
+There are several contraindication for EFT, which includes on-going emotional abuse, financial abuse, power and control issues, continued contact with the the affair partner when an affair has been disclosed, and process or substance dependance problems, that has not been effectively treated in the past to present.

 EFT is being utilized with many different kinds of couples in private practice, university training centers and hospital clinics and many different cultural groups throughout the world.
 These distressed couples include partners suffering from disorders such as depression, anxiety, post traumatic stress disorders and chronic illness.